Fornication/Arkays-Commandment/README.md

 # Preamble

 A Khat’s Life is a modlist focused around the Khajiiti race and their culture.
-With a focus on realism and making the player character’s choices matter, the list features many well known quest mods and a seamless transition from the wilds to the cities through the addition of Open Cities, Dawn of Skyrim and Expanded Towns and Cities.

-Check the [Changelog](https://github.com/Althro/A-Khats-Life/blob/main/Changlog.md) to see all the changes!
+With a focus on realism and making the world of Skyrim feel alive, the list includes mods such as Open Cities Skyrim, JK's Skyrim, Dragonstone, The Frozen North and all the bug-fixes you'd expect to find.
+Textures are all 2K-1K to enable performance on lower end systems to be better without any noticable visual quallity deterioration.

 **This list is currently not available for public usage.**
 If you have any queries about the list, please come and join the discord server which I created for it:  https://discord.gg/cZ4UXMjZrr

-# Thought process behind creation
+  ## Thought process behind creation

 To help people better understand my vision for the list, I’ve created this section to show some of my thought patterns and ideas behind the list.
 Most lists tend to follow the following themes as to how they handled the world and levelling: